IBMStreams/streamsx.health/docker/README.md

-## Overview
+## Docker HealthacareDemo

-This is a walkthrough to bring up a Docker image with a Jupyter notebook, within the notebook an application is composed and submitted to a Streams. instance in the Cloud.
-The Jupyter notebook, *HealthcareDemo-Docker*,  composes and submits the Streams topology application.
-This is based upon the code found in &LT;gitBase&GT;/samples/HealthCareJupyterDemo refer to this path for details, *HealthcareDemoSetup-Docker* notebook sets up the environment for the walkthrough.
+This is a walkthrough of submiting an application to a Streams instance running on the Cloud.
+This is derived from the example in [samples/HealthcareJupterDemo]("../../samples/HealthcareJupyterDemo").
+The 'samples' version requires an instance of Streams on the local machine.
+This version does not, the Streams is composed within the Docker image then built and run on the Cloud.

 The following diagram illustrates the running application.
 ![File Sharing](images/withDocker.png)

-- A Docker image with Python, Java and Streams modules installed.
-In addition is has Jupyter server running, which we'll interact with via notesbooks.
+- A Docker image with Python with Jupyter, Java and Streams modules is built.
-- The docker image is built.
-- The container is run, the Jupyter server is brought up.
+- The container is run with the Jupyter server.
 - The Jupyter server is accessed from your local computer (laptop).
-- The 'heathcarerDemotSetup-Docker' notebook walks through the creation and configuration of the Streams service.
+- The 'HeathcarerSetup' notebook walks through the creation of the Streams instance in the Cloud.
-- The 'healthcareDemo-Docker' notebooks submit the simulator and application from the Docker container.
+- The 'HealthcareDemo' notebook builts ans submits a simulator and application from the Docker container to the Cloud
-- The the data is rendered on your local computer.
+- The the data is rendered in the notebook.

 Currently store to COS, the EventStore is still in process.
 - The data processed in the Cloud on Streams is stored in a EventStore.
 - WatsonStudio can access the Stored data and do Analysis to generate insights on the realtime data.

+## Prequisites

+* Git installed on your local system.
+* Docker installed on your local system.

-## Configure
+## Configure Docker
-In order not to lose the Jupyter notebook files when the container is deleted, we'll bind mount ..docker/HealthcareJupyterDemo/notebook on the host machine to the container.
+In order not to lose the Jupyter notebook files when the container is deleted, you bind mount ..docker/HealthcareJupyterDemo/notebook on the host machine to the container.
 This is done through docker configutation tool.

 Assuming the project cloned into your home directory, set the Docker preferences | File Sharing